wooyoungwoong-AI/ML_and_DL_study/CNN_Classification/README.md

 ### Dataset
 Dataset was developed with simple practice data provided by "우경 정보 기술" I uploaded the current dataset to my github.
+Accuracy and loss could not be guaranteed because the number of data per class was significantly small.

+### Model